dmotz/natal/README.md

 ## Aspirations
 - [ ] Automatic wrapping of all React Native component functions for ClojureScript
-- [x] Xcode-free development with CLI tools
+- [x] Xcode-free workflow with CLI tools
 - [ ] Automatically run React packager in background
 - [ ] Automatically tail cljs build log and report compile errors
 - [ ] Templates for other ClojureScript React wrappers